theriftlab/immanuel-python/docs/3-examples.md

 ## JSON

 A chart property's structure is easier to visualize by serializing it with the bundled `ToJSON` class.
-In the above `coordinates` case:
+In the above `native` case:

 ```python
 import json